Boards Report

 CONSOLIDATED FINANCIAL STATEMENT

-The Consolidated Financial Statements of the Company for the Financial Year 2023-24 are prepared in compliance with the applicable provisions of the Act, including Indian Accounting Standards specified under Section 133 of the Act.
-The audited Consolidated Financial Statements together with the Auditors Report thereon form part of the Annual Report.
-The same is with an unqualified opinion.
+The Consolidated Financial Statements of the Company for the Financial Year ended 31 March, 2025 have been prepared in accordance with the applicable provisions of the Companies Act, 2013, including the Indian Accounting Standards (Ind AS) as specified under Section 133 of the Act.
+The audited Consolidated Financial Statements, along with the Auditors Report thereon, form part of this Annual Report.
+The Statutory Auditors have issued an unqualified opinion on the said financial statements.

 STATE OF THE COMPANY AFFAIRS/CHANGES IN THE NATURE OF BUSINESS, IF ANY.